 Figure 1.
 Top softwood lumber producers in the U.S. South.
 West Fraser will add Gilman’s 700 MMBF of capacity after their announced acquisition is complete.

 The influence of small and mid-sized regional sawmill companies has diminished in recent years, but they still account for more than 40% of the South’s softwood lumber production.
-With the acquisition of Gilman, Westervelt (560 MMBF) and Hood Industries (555 MBF) will take the lead as the largest regional lumber producers in the South, with Rex Lumber (400 MMBF) and Jordan Lumber (345 MMBF) not far behind.
+With the acquisition of Gilman, Rex Lumber (560 MMBF) and Hood Industries (555 MBF) will take the lead as the largest regional lumber producers in the South, with Jordan Lumber (500 MMBF) not far behind.